wooorm/plain-text-data-to-json/readme.md

 ## Why

 I found myself rewriting a simple transformation over and over.
 This (verbosely named) project fixes that.
 It might not be useful, or too simple for others, but suites my use cases.

-## “Plain-text”
+## “Plain text”

-The term plain-text might be confusing.
+The term plain text might be confusing.
 It’s actually more of some (sparingly specified) standard.

 ### Comments

 Use a percentage sign (by default) to specify a comment.
 The comment will last until the end of line.

 ```txt
 % This is a completely commented line.